18F/uswds-jekyll/pages/guide/quick-start.md

 #SBATCH -N 1 #number of nodes in this job
 #SBATCH -n 40 #number of cores/tasks in this job, you get all 20 cores with 2 threads per core with hyperthreading
 #SBATCH -t 01:00:00 #time allocated for this job hours:mins:seconds
+#SBATCH -A projectname  #substitute with the name of your project
 #SBATCH --mail-user=emailAddress #enter your email address to receive emails
 #SBATCH --mail-type=BEGIN,END,FAIL #will receive an email when job starts, ends or fails
 #SBATCH -o "stdout.%j.%N" # standard out %j adds job number to outputfile name and %N adds the node name